 All schools and registered early years providers in the maintained, private, voluntary and independent sectors must follow the EYFS.

-More information for parents can be found on the Foundation Years website by clicking here and the Early Intervention Foundation website by clicking here
+More information for parents can be found on the Foundation Years website and the Early Intervention Foundation website.

 Early years and childcare provisions are regulated by the Office for Standards in Education, Children's Services and Skills (Ofsted).